nianticlabs/manydepth/README.md

 We provide ground truth depth files [HERE](https://storage.googleapis.com/niantic-lon-static/research/manydepth/gt_depths_cityscapes.zip), which were converted from pixel disparities using intrinsics and the known baseline.
 Download this and unzip into `splits/cityscapes`.

+If you want to evaluate a teacher network (i.e. the monocular network used for consistency loss), then add the flag `--eval_teacher`.
+This will load the weights of `mono_encoder.pth` and `mono_depth.pth`, which are provided for our KITTI models.

 ## 🖼 Running on your own images